George Stacy: Earth-616

 Despite Spider-Man's efforts, George returns programmed to follow the Kingpin's directions and steals police records for the Kingpin while Spider-Man's automatic camera captures the theft.
 Peter gave the photos to J. Jonah Jameson, hopeful that this apparent betrayal of the Stacy family would help prove George's innocence.
 While George and Gwen attempt to flee, they are kidnapped by the Kingpin's men and held captive at one of Norman Osborn's labs where Dr. Winkler worked.
 While Spider-Man battles the Kingpin, Osborn arrives and tackles the Kingpin's henchmen.
-Though the Kingpin flees and Winkler is apparently killed, the Stacys sre rescued.
+Though the Kingpin flees and Winkler is apparently killed, the Stacys are rescued.
 Osborn's testimony to the police exonerates George Stacy.

-Captain Stacy later begins to suspect Peter and Spider-Man were the same person.
-After a feverish Peter admitted to being Spider-Man before his friends including Stacy, he asks the Prowler to imitate Spider-Man so Peter and Spider-Man can be seen together.
+Stacy begins to suspect Peter and Spider-Man were the same person.
+After a feverish Peter admits to being Spider-Man before his friends, including Stacy, he asks the Prowler to pose as Spider-Man so Peter and Spider-Man can be seen together.
 However, this does not fool Stacy.

 Called into action one night, Stacy watches Spider-Man battle Doctor Octopus on a rooftop high above the city.
 As the two battle, chunks of concrete dislodge from the roof and rain on the spectators below.
 Spotting a child standing under the falling masonry, Stacy shields the boy at the cost of his life.

 During the "Dead No More: The Clone Conspiracy" storyline, Ben Reilly resurrects George Stacy along with Gwen to convince the latter to work with him as his business partner at New U Technologies.
-When Doctor Octopus pulls a switch which activates the Carrion virus in all of the clones and causes them to start rapidly decaying, including George and Gwen, George starts to deteriorate in Gwen's arms.
-He tells his daughter to keep Spider-Man safe while she can before dying once more.
+Doctor Octopus pulls a switch which activates the Carrion virus in all of the clones and causes them to start rapidly decaying, including George and Gwen.
+George deteriorates in Gwen's arms and tells his daughter to keep Spider-Man safe while she can before dying again.

+Earth-65

+In the Spider-Verse storyline, Earth-65's version of George Stacy ends up in the pursuit of Spider-Woman's arrest following the death of Peter Parker unaware that his daughter Gwen Stacy is Spider-Woman.
+When George is alone with Spider-Woman following the assassin's defeat with the intent to arrest Spider-Woman.
+Gwen ends up unmasking which surprises her father.
+A shocked George tells Gwen to run before he changes his mind.

+After the attack, Stacy was relieved from the command of the NYPD's Special Crimes Task Force by Mayor J. Jonah Jameson who feared Stacy would undercut him.
+George remained in an advisory capacity helping Foggy Nelson and the District Attorney's office until the Vulture would be caught, later arresting Matt Murdock's patsy Kingpin, Wilson Fisk.

+In All-New Spider-Gwen, he emigrates to Earth-616 from Earth-65 with his daughter while she attends college, after Gwen uses a Cosmic Cube to make it so that the 616-NYPD think he has always worked there.